Privacy Policy

 | Large language model provider | Generates Relay AI assistant replies | See the "Current AI Model Provider" section | The current provider is listed at the bottom of this page; we may change providers without re-issuing this policy |

-For processors located outside the EEA (Cloudflare, Google, GitHub, the Relay AI model provider, Vercel account metadata, parts of Algolia) we rely on the European Commission's Standard Contractual Clauses and, where applicable, the EU–US Data Privacy Framework.
+For processors located outside the EEA (Cloudflare, Google, GitHub, Resend, the Relay AI model provider, Vercel account metadata) we rely on the European Commission's Standard Contractual Clauses and, where applicable, the EU–US Data Privacy Framework.

 Your Rights